leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 Instead, a company can rely on a third party to provide a delivery service and focus its attention on core work activities, such as talking with customers, preparing orders, or developing products.

-And although the service fee of running an external fleet may potentially reduce profit margins, the minimal upfront cost and faster implementation can potentially drive greater overall revenue.
+And although the service fee of retail fleet outsourcing may potentially reduce profit margins, the minimal upfront cost and faster implementation can potentially drive greater overall revenue.

 That’s why many companies starting up their delivery service usually choose to outsource the service.
 But to find out what else might influence your decision, here are the main benefits of an external fleet.

-# The Advantages of an External Delivery Fleet
+## The Advantages of Outsourcing a Delivery Fleet

-## Lower Initial Capital Requirements
+### Lower Initial Capital Requirements

-Outsourcing the last-mile of delivery to a third-party provider is a lot more flexible since it requires little to no upfront costs to set up and usually involves pay-as-you-go service fees.
+Fleet outsourcing the last-mile of delivery to a third-party provider is a lot more flexible since it requires little to no upfront costs to set up and usually involves pay-as-you-go service fees.

 For many startups and companies that lack the necessary funds or expertise to build a fleet in-house or those with lumpy demand patterns, this often proves to be a more affordable, or at least more flexible, option.